Macron challenged by far right as French vote for president | Politics

 - France

-French voters headed to polling stations nationwide Sunday for the first round of the country's presidential election, one that seemed for months like a shoo-in for French President Emmanuel Macron but is now a tossup amid a strong challenge from the far right's Marine Le Pen.
+French voters streamed to polling stations on Sunday for the first round of a tense contest for the presidency, with incumbent Emmanuel Macron's hopes of re-election clouded by a strong challenge from the far right's Marine Le Pen.

-Macron, a centrist, is asking France's 48 million voters for a second five-year term — but there are 11 other candidates and widespread voter apathy standing in his way.
-Many French also blame Macron for not doing enough to help them cope with the soaring costs of food, fuel and heating, or say he has ignored domestic concerns amid his focus on the war in Ukraine.
+Macron, a centrist, is asking France's 48 million voters for a second five-year term.
+But he was up against 11 other candidates and widespread voter anger and apathy.
+Le Pen, in particular, has tapped into the foremost issue on many voters' minds: living costs that have soared amid the disruptions of war in Ukraine and the economic repercussions of western sanctions on Russia.

-With war raging on the European Union's eastern border, this French presidential election has significant international implications, including the potential to reshape France's post-war identity and indicate whether European populism is on the ascendant or in the decline.

-France is the 27-member bloc's second-largest economy after Germany, the only one with a U.N.
-Security Council veto, and its sole nuclear power.
-And as Russian President Vladimir Putin keeps up his military's assault on Ukraine, French power will help shape Europe's response.
+With its potential to reshape France's post-war identity, especially if Le Pen wins, the election has wide international significance.
+A Macron victory would be seen as a defeat for European populists.
+It might also not be cheered in the Kremlin: Macron has strongly backed sanctions on Russia, while Le Pen has worried publicly about their impact on French living standards.
+Le Pen gave a little wink Sunday as she dropped the blue envelope containing her choice into a ballot box in the northern town of Henin-Beaumont.
+Afterward, she said "given the situation in the country and in the world," Sunday's election outcome could determine ''not only the next five years, but probably the next 50 years" in France.
+In the 27-member European Union, only France has a nuclear arsenal and a UN Security Council veto.
+As Russian President Vladimir Putin keeps up his military's assault on Ukraine, French power is helping to shape the European response.
 Macron is the only leading presidential candidate who fully supports the NATO military alliance.

-The top two vote-getters in Sunday's election advance to a decisive runoff April 24 — unless one candidate gets more than half of the nationwide vote Sunday, which has never happened in France.
-France operates a manual system in which voters are obliged to cast paper ballots in person.
-People who can't do that can make arrangements ahead of time to authorize someone else to vote for them.
+The top two vote-getters in Sunday's election advance to a decisive runoff on April 24 — unless one candidate gets more than half of the nationwide vote Sunday, which has never happened before in France.
+Macron and his wife, Brigitte, voted together in the seaside resort of Le Touquet, making their choices in voting booths with curtains of blue, white and red — the colors of the French flag.

+France operates a low-tech voting system, unchanged for generations, with paper ballots cast in person and hand-counted.

-Bundled up against the April chill, voters lined up Sunday at one polling station in southern Paris even before it opened.
-Once inside, they placed their paper ballots into envelopes and then into a transparent box, many wearing masks or using hand gel as part of COVID-19 measures.
-In the Paris suburb of Saint-Denis, a small boy waited patiently for his father to complete his secret ballot by hand.
-Polls on Sunday close at 7 p.m.
-(1700 GMT) in most places and an hour later in some larger cities.
-By noon, just over a quarter of France's electorate had cast ballots, slightly down from previous elections.
-Pundits before the vote suggested a low turnout could hurt Macron's chances, but it could also hurt Le Pen too.
+Polls on Sunday close at 7 pm (1700 GMT) in most places and an hour later in some larger cities.
+By mid-afternoon, just shy of two-thirds of the electorate had cast ballots, with some voters turning their civic duty into a family outing, bringing along children and dogs.

-Many presidential contenders made early visits to their own polling stations.
-Valerie Pecresse of the conservative Republican Party cast her vote in Velizy-Villacoublay, southwest of Paris.
-Le Pen showed up in Henin-Beaumont, a town in struggling northern France, while Macron and his wife voted in Le Touquet, a coastal resort town on the English Channel.

 With populist Viktor Orban winning a fourth consecutive term as Hungary's prime minister just days ago, eyes have now turned to France's resurgent far-right candidates — especially National Rally leader Le Pen, who wants to ban Muslim headscarves in French streets and halal and kosher butchers, and drastically reduce immigration from outside Europe.
 If Macron wins, however, it will be seen as a victory for the EU, which has shown rare unity of late in responding to Russia's invasion of Ukraine.
 Observers say a Macron reelection would spell real likelihood for increased cooperation and investment in European security and defense — especially with a new pro-EU German government.

 Russia's war in Ukraine has afforded Macron the chance to demonstrate his influence on the international stage and burnish his pro-NATO credentials in election debates.
-While he fully backs NATO, other candidates hold differing views on France's role within the alliance.
+Other candidates hold differing views on France's role within the military alliance.
 Melenchon is among those who want to abandon NATO altogether, saying it produces nothing but squabbles and instability.
 Such a development would deal a huge blow to an alliance built to protect its members as the Cold War emerged 73 years ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)